Jaume Munar: 2018: Major debut

 At the 2018 French Open and in only his ninth pro tour match and his second major, Munar came from two sets down to defeat compatriot David Ferrer in the first round.
 He lost in the second round against Novak Djokovic.

-2019: Maiden top-10 win, Masters debut, top 60
+2019: First top-10 win, top 60

 In Morocco he defeated top seed Alexander Zverev for his first top-10 win, to reach the quarterfinals.

-2021: Maiden ATP final
+2020–2022: First ATP singles final

 He reached his first ATP singles final at the 2021 Andalucia Open in Marbella, Spain where he lost to compatriot Pablo Carreno Busta.

-2022: Second top-10 win, top 60 year-end ranking
+In March 2022, he reached the third round at a Masters level for a first time in Indian Wells.

-At the Japan Open, he stunned the top seed and world No. 3, Casper Ruud, for his second top-10 win (first was also against a No. 3, Alexander Zverev in 2019 Marrakech).
+At the Japan Open, he stunned the top seed and world No. 3 Casper Ruud, for his second top-10 win (first was also against a No. 3 since Alexander Zverev in 2019 Marrakech).

-2023
+2023–2025: Masters and Major fourth rounds, top 40

-At the 2023 Chile Open he stunned top seed Lorenzo Musetti to reach the quarterfinals.
-Next he defeated Thiago Monteiro to reach the semifinals in close to two years since Parma in 2021.
+At the 2023 Chile Open Munar stunned top seed Lorenzo Musetti to reach the quarterfinals.
+Next he defeated Thiago Monteiro to reach an ATP semifinal in close to two years, since Parma in 2021.

+He reached the fourth round at his home Masters at the 2023 Mutua Madrid Open having never recorded a win before at the tournament, with wins over Thanasi Kokkinakis, 30th seed Tallon Griekspoor by retirement and qualifier Matteo Arnaldi.
+As a result moved close to 20 positions back up in the top 75 in the rankings on 8 May 2023.

+At the 2025 Miami Open Munar defeated seventh seed Daniil Medvedev, his first top-10 win since 2022 to reach the third round for the first time at this Masters.
+At home in Barcelona Munar defeated Frances Tiafoe for his 100th career win.
+He reached again the fourth round of a Masters at the 2025 Italian Open with an upset over 22nd seed Sebastian Korda.
+He lost to sixth seed Casper Ruud in straight sets.

+At the 2025 Wimbledon Championships, Munar reached the third round of a Grand Slam event for the first time in his career defeating Halle champion and 28th seed Alexander Bublik en route.
+As a result he reached a new career-high in the top 50 in the singles rankings on 21 July 2025.

+At the 2025 US Open, Munar reached the fourth round of a Grand Slam tournament for the first time in his career but lost to Lorenzo Musetti.
+As a result he reached a new career-high in the top 40 in the singles rankings on 8 September 2025.